Payment-Components/rest-sdk-wrapper/README.md

 # Financial Messages REST APIs Wrapper
-Payment Components is known for the Financial Messaging Solutions it provides for over 30 years.
+Payment Components is known for the [Financial Messaging Solutions](https://finaplo.paymentcomponents.com/financial-messages) it provides for over 30 years.

-The Financial Messaging Libraries are written in Java.
-They can be integrated smoothly in a Java Application.
+Our latest product group [FINaplo](https://finaplo.paymentcomponents.com), contains many Financial Messaging Libraries which are written in Java.
+The libraries can be integrated smoothly in a Java Application but other types of projects were not compatible.

-In order to help developers of other Programming Languages worlds, we prepared this standalone REST API wrapper for MT, SEPA, MX(ISO20022), SWIFT Translator and CBPR+ libraries.
+In order to help developers of other Programming Languages worlds, we prepared this standalone REST API wrapper for MT, SEPA, MX(ISO20022), CBPR+, TARGET2(RTGS) and SWIFT Translation libraries.

 ## Installation
 It's a simple java web application written in spring boot.
 You can start it by running the following command `java -jar rest-sdk-wrapper-X.X.X.jar` or